bioforensics/lusSTR/README.md

 *  LUS: Longest uninterrupted stretch
 *  LUS+: annotation combining multiple annotations including traditional STR allele designation, LUS, secondary motif (if applicable) and tertiary motif (if applicable)
 *  Reads: number of reads observed with the specified sequence

-The provided shell script (submit_for_annotation.sh) is to be run in the directory containing either .xlsx files (direct from the UAS software) or the provided .csv files.

-User should copy the scripts to a directory in their `$PATH`.

 lusSTR is still under development and any suggestions/issues found are welcome!